 This is another type of bookkeeping software for amazon sellers needing to speed up account reconciliations.
 It will auto fetch and process Amazon settlements into Xero.

-Amazon Inventory Fulfillment
+Amazon Inventory Fulfillment and Management

 Inventory is a beast in its own league.
 Proper inventory fulfillment and management is an essential to running an Amazon store.
 Throughout the year you should be monitoring inventory levels, and ensuring fulfillment from your suppliers.
 Your Amazon fulfillment option will determine costs associated with your inventory accounting.
 Additionally, you should be paying attention to how profitable each SKU is, to optimize sales.
 Automated inventory management can be achieved through a good tech stack.